-- The objective of providing financial information about the reporting authority that is useful to
+- The objective of providing financial information about the reporting committee that is useful to

-existing and potential investors, lenders and other creditors in making decision about providing
+existing and potential investors, lenders and other creditors in making decisions about providing

 resources to it;

-- The objective of providing information about the Committee's financial performance, financial position and cash flows that is useful to a wide range of users for assessing the stewardship of the Committee's management and for making economic decisions;
+- The objective of providing information about the Committee's financial performance, financial

+position and cash flows that is useful to a wide range of users for assessing the stewardship of

+the Committee's management and for making economic decisions;

-- The objective of meeting the common needs of most users focusing on the ability of the users to make economic decisions, the needs of public accountability and the stewardship of the Committee's resources:
+- The objective of meeting the common needs of most users focusing on the ability of the users to make economic decisions, the needs of public accountability and the stewardship of the Committee's resources;

 - The accrual basis of accounting;

-- The following underlying assumptions;
+- The following underlying assumption:

 - o Going concern basis.

 - The following qualitative characteristics:

 - o Relevance;

-- Materiality; and
+- o Materiality; and

-- o Faithful representation.
+- Faithful representation.

 - The following enhancing qualitative characteristics:

-- o Comparability;
+- Comparability;

 - Verifiability;

-- o Timeliness; and
+- \circ Timeliness; and

-- o Understandability.
+- Understandability.